Gazelle Review: What You Need to Know Before Selling Your Phone

 Gazelle Review Summary

-Buyers who shop for phones or iPads on Gazelle seem to have a more positive experience than those who sell their devices.
-That’s because the site is very particular and has high standards for its phones and iPads.
-You may think your phone is perfect, but Gazelle may still find something wrong with it.
+Buyers who shop for smartphones or iPads on Gazelle seem to have a more positive experience than those who sell their devices.
+That’s because the site is very particular and has high standards for the items it accepts.
+You may think your phone is perfect, but Gazelle might still find something wrong with it.

 However, it’s free to send in the device and have it inspected.
 If you end up getting a lower quote, you can have it sent back to you for free.